 Call 911 –

-If the person can’t breath for themselves you need to breath for them.
+If the person can’t breathe for themselves you need to breathe for them.